Skip to content

 For both pre-processing and post-processing, you can configure the following:

-• scriptPath [mandatory] – The command or script FFmate should run before the main ffmpeg command.
-It supports Wildcards to pass dynamic values like filenames, UUIDs, or dates as arguments to your script.
+• scriptPath [optional] – The command or script FFmate should run before the main ffmpeg command.
+It supports wildcards to pass dynamic values like filenames, UUIDs, or dates as arguments to your script.

 Example: python3 /opt/ffmate_scripts/prepare_audio.py --input ${INPUT_FILE} --normalize-level -3dBFS